towersvault/shinpokered/README.md

   - Mewtwo will prevent you from using a master ball on it and use AI to choose moves
   - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability
   - Warning: The difficulty will be compounded if both trainer scaling and hard mode are active
+  - Oak's pokeballs will be upgraded to great balls if you beat the route 22 rival in hard mode
 - Added the Clause Brothers to Viridian City
   - They toggle enforcement of the item, sleep, and/or freeze clauses
   - The clauses apply to the player and AI equally, and only apply during non-link trainer battles